-According to "MAIS PARTICIPAÇÃO", access promotion and the NHS' capacity to respond to users' needs are two areas that should be focused on, next to the above.
+According to "MAIS PARTICIPAÇÃO"6, access promotion and the capacity of the national health system to respond to users' needs are two areas that should be focused on, next to the above.
 Furthermore, although a need to strengthen expenditure control is recommended, OECD data shows that Portugal is controlling costs since 2010.
-Moreover, the current health expenditure decrease (as GDP%) was due to the decrease in public financing decrease as a whole, resulting in an increase in co-payments.
+Moreover, the current health expenditure decrease (as a percentage of GDP) was due to the decrease in public financing as a whole, resulting in an increase in co-payments.
 Therefore, this recommendation seems excessive based on the recent past.
-What should be reinforced, is monitoring and public availability of information available on a monthly basis.
+What should be reinforced is monitoring and public availability of information which should be available on a monthly basis.
 Adequate budget does not only refer to hospitals but should start with the annual State Budget for health (discussed and approved in the parliament in Oct-Nov each year).
-All health stakeholders unanimously agree that the budget is, every year, below the needs of the healthcare system, which obviously than has arrears increase as a direct consequence.
+All health stakeholders unanimously agree that the budget is, every year, below the needs of the healthcare system, which obviously then has an increase in debt as a direct consequence.